StianOvrevage/grype-with-db/README.md

 # grype-with-db

-Regular build of grype docker image with built-in database
+Regular builds of grype docker image with built-in database